nltk/nltk/CONTRIBUTING.md

 ## Tests

 You should write tests for every feature you add or bug you solve in the code.
-Having automated tests for every line of our code let us make big changes without worries: there will always be tests to verify if the changes introduced bugs or lack of features.
+Having automated tests for every line of our code lets us make big changes without worries: there will always be tests to verify if the changes introduced bugs or lack of features.
 If we don't have tests we will be blind and every change will come with some fear of possibly breaking something.